+Does Tuesday actually smell different than Thursday?
 Of course not, but fragrances remind us of the things have done on certain days of the week.
 Frankincense brings the holiness of Sunday church services to mind.
-The scent of Lavender reminds us of an old-fashioned Monday laundry day.
+The scent of Lavender might remind us of our grandmother’s Monday laundry day.
 The fragrance of roses weakens our knees in memory of a romantic Friday night.

-Natural scents are our friends.
-They help us help us recognize the energies of the days of the week.
+Natural scents are our best friends.
+They help us recognize the daily energies of the planet.
 At first these sensory inquiries take some effort, but gradually it gets easier.
-Each day of the week has its own rhythm and concerns.
-And it’s not as though sorting through fragrances is a grossly unpleasant activity.
-On the contrary “sniffing” an array of fragrances is a delightful experience.
+Each day of the week has its own rhythm and tone.
+And it’s not as though inhaling fragrances is a grossly unpleasant activity.
+On the contrary this type of sniffing can be an exquisite experience.

 Sunday is ruled by the Sun.
 Bitter Orange, Cinnamon, Cloves, Lemon, Frankincense, Heliotrope, Hops, Orange Blossom, Marigold, Musk, Myrrh, Sandalwood, and Sunflower.

 Monday is ruled by the Moon.
 African Violet, Amber, Birch, Honeysuckle, Jasmine, Lavendar, Motherwort, Vervain, White Rose, White Iris, White Poppy, Willow, and Ylang-Ylang.

 Tuesday is ruled by Mars.
 Basil, Black Pepper, Carnation, Clove, Cock’s Comb, Dragon’s blood, Ginger, Hellebore, Holly, Patchouli and Red Rose.

 Wednesday is ruled by Mercury.
-Chamomile, Eucalyptus, Fern, Forget me Not, Jasmine, Lavender, Verbena, Lemongrass, Periwinkle, Mint and Sweet Pea.
+Chamomile, Eucalyptus, Fern, Forget me Not, Jasmine, Lavender, Verbena, Periwinkle, Mint and Sweet Pea.

 Thursday is ruled by Jupiter.
-Aloes, Beech, Buttercup, Cedar, Cinnamon, Laurel, Lilac, Hyssop, Oak, Sage, Sandalwood, Melissa, Nutmeg, Oakmoss, Rosemary, Sage, Stock, and Storax.
+Aloes, Beech, Buttercup, Cedar, Cinnamon, Laurel, Lilac, Hyssop, Oak, Sage, Sandalwood, Nutmeg, Oakmoss, Rosemary, Sage, Stock and Storax.

 Friday is ruled by Venus.
-Cardamon, Cherry, Clematis, Heather, Ivy, Lotus, Mandarin, Rose, Sandalwood, Stephanotis, Strawberry, Vanilla, Violet and Water Lily.
+Cardamon, Cherry, Clematis, Heather, Ivy, Lotus, Rose, Sandalwood, Stephanotis, Strawberry, Vanilla, Violet and Water Lily.

 Saturday is ruled by Saturn.
 Cypress, Coltsfoot, Black Poppy, Fir, Frankincense, Galipan, Hemlock, Hyacinth, Moss, Myrrh, Nightshade, Pansy and Wolfsbane.

-Tips for Selecting Day of the Week Fragrances:
+Tips for Selecting Day of the Week Fragrances